 2. Name A Charity as the Beneficiary of Your Retirement Account

-Charities do not pay income taxes, so it may be more beneficial from a tax-saving perspective to leave your retirement assets to charity, while passing on your non-retirement assets to your loved ones.
+Charities do not pay income taxes, so it may be more beneficial from a tax-saving perspective to leave your retirement assets to charity while passing on your non-retirement assets to your loved ones.
 However, the SECURE ACT does offer exemptions to the mandatory 10-year withdrawal rule for certain beneficiaries, including a spouse, minor children, and disabled or chronically ill individuals.
-Consult with us, as your Personal Family Lawyer, to determine the most beneficial option for passing on your retirement account assets.
+Consult with us to determine the most beneficial option for passing on your retirement account assets.

 3. Set Up a Charitable Remainder Trust

 One final way to structure charitable giving into your estate plan is by creating a special trust known as a charitable remainder trust (CRT).
 If you have highly appreciated assets like stock and real estate you wish to sell, you can use a CRT to avoid income and estate taxes—all while creating a lifetime income stream for yourself or your family and supporting your favorite charity.
 A CRT is a “split-interest” trust, meaning it provides financial benefits to both the charity and a non-charitable beneficiary.
 With CRTs, the non-charitable beneficiary—you, your child, spouse, or another heir—receives annual income from the trust, and whatever assets “remain” at the end of your lifetime (or a fixed period up to 20 years), pass to the named charity or charities.